King William IV of the United Kingdom

 William and Dorothea’s children married into the British aristocracy and their many descendants include these notable people:

 Dorothea was on tour with a play when she received a letter from William asking her to meet him so they could discuss the terms of a separation.
-She was so upset that on stage that night instead of laughing heartily as the script required, she burst into tears instead.
-In January of 1812, a settlement was drawn up giving Dorothea an annual allowance of £1500 and £600 annually for a house and coach.
+She was so upset that on stage that night instead of laughing heartily as the script required, she burst into tears.
+In January 1812, a settlement was drawn up giving Dorothea an annual allowance of £1500 and £600 annually for a house and coach.
 In addition, she was to be given £800 per year for her two daughters from previous relationships and £1500 for the maintenance of her youngest daughters by William.
 However, if Dorothea returned to the stage, she would lose the £1500 and the custody of the youngest daughters.
 A few months later, Dorothea did return to the stage and the custody of the youngest daughters reverted to William.

 by Sir William Beechey, oil on canvas, circa 1831